konrad/Introduction_to_the_Unix_Shell_for_biologists/Handout.md

     $ cat two_lines.txt three_lines.txt > five_lines.txt

-Let us have a look at the content of this file:
+Please have a look at the content of this file:

     $ cat five_lines.txt

-The *standard output* can also be redirected to other tool as *standard input*.
+The *standard output* can also be redirected to other tools as *standard input*.
 More about his below.
-With `cat` we can recylce the file content that already exist.
+With `cat` we can reuse the file content that already exist.
 To create something new we use the command `echo` which writes a given string to the standard output.